Carpenter license requirements by state: A comprehensive guide

 License required: No

-Carpenters in New Jersey fall are classified as home improvement contractors, who remodel, alter, paint, repair, renovate, restore, move, demolish or modernize a structure.
-This includes the construction, improvement or repair of patios, fences, porches, windows, doors, cabinets, and more.
+Carpenters in New Jersey are classified as home improvement contractors.
+They remodel, alter, paint, repair, renovate, restore, move, demolish or modernize a structure.
+This includes constructing, improving or repairing patios, fences, porches, windows, doors, cabinets, and more.

 All home improvement contractors must register with the New Jersey Division of Consumer Affairs.
 There is no state license but there may be local licensing requirements.